-- Deep skin biopsy.
+- Skin biopsy.
 To diagnose calciphylaxis, your doctor may remove a small tissue sample from an area of affected skin for analysis.

 - Blood tests.
-Mayo Clinic labs will analyze a blood sample to measure a variety of substances in your blood — calcium, phosphorus, parathyroid hormone, aluminum, urea nitrogen, creatinine and albumin, among others — to help your doctor assess your kidney and liver function.
+Blood samples measure a variety of substances in your blood — calcium, phosphorus, parathyroid hormone, abnormalities in blood-clotting factors, aluminum, urea nitrogen, creatinine and albumin, among others — to help your doctor assess your kidney and liver function.

 - Imaging studies.
-X-rays may show branch-like calcium deposits in the blood vessels (vascular calcifications) that are common in calciphylaxis.
-However, vascular calcifications are also common in other advanced kidney diseases.
+X-rays may show branch-like calcium deposits in the blood vessels (vascular calcifications) that are common in calciphylaxis and in other advanced kidney diseases.

 Applying intensive wound treatment